Prepared Meals Community Grant Application

 Unhoused is defined as community members who do not have reliable residence or access to kitchen facilities, or those who may be in emergency or transitional housing situations, including temporary housing.

-Prepared meals refer to ready-to-eat meals that are cooked or prepared by subcontractors in approved kitchens.
+Prepared meals refer to ready-to-eat meals that are cooked or prepared in approved kitchens.
 These meals are intended to meet basic nutritional needs and accommodate dietary restrictions whenever possible.
 Supplemented “ready-to eat” food items (such as canned meals and snack items) may be provided alongside the prepared meals, but they should not represent the primary use of grant funds.

 Eligible Food and Projects/Services